Who may apply?

 How do I apply for a Summer Fellowship?

-Those selected as fellows must attend the Liman Public Interest Law Colloquium at Yale Law School on March 31-April 1, 2016.
-Liman Fellows are required to submit a final report describing their work at the conclusion of their fellowship and to participate in a workshop for Princeton students and faculty at which they share their experiences.
+Those selected as fellows must attend the Liman Public Interest Law Colloquium at Yale Law School on March 28-29, 2019.
+Liman Fellows are required to submit a final report describing their work at the conclusion of their fellowship.
+They are also required to participate in a workshop for Princeton students and faculty at which they share their experiences.

 What are some examples of the kinds of placements I might explore?